Configuration

 Setting fallbacks for meta tags

-Because the EXT:seo is handling the tags by PHP, you are able to add those fallbacks by TypoScript.
-You can just add those tags by TypoScript and those will only be rendered when EXT:seo will not render it.
+Because EXT:seo is handling the tags in PHP-scope, you are able to add those fallbacks using TypoScript.
+You can add those tags with TypoScript and those will only be rendered when EXT:seo has not rendered them.

 An example to set a fallback description and og:description: